 Court ruling with a deterrent effect – imposing personal liability on directors of an Israeli non-profit organization (NPO)

-The investigator’s report on the NPO indeed contained severe findings: that the NPO’s institutions were dysfunctional and failed to supervise the activities of the NPO’s general manager, whose actions were contrary to the interests of the NPO and had nothing to do with fulfillment and promotion of the NPO’s objectives, while misleading the NPO’s donors and exploiting their goodwill and ingenuousness.
+The investigator’s report on the NPO indeed contained severe findings.
+He determined the NPO’s institutions were dysfunctional and had failed to supervise the activities of the NPO’s general manager, whose actions were contrary to the interests of the NPO and had nothing to do with fulfillment and promotion of the NPO’s objectives.
+The general manager actively misled the NPO’s donors and exploited their goodwill and ingenuousness.

-Furthermore, this judgment shines a spotlight on the importance of an NPO to act in accordance with its registered objectives and fulfillment of those.
-According to the provisions of the law, an NPO must act in accordance with its formal-registered objectives and prohibited from performing actions that do not fall within the scope of its objectives.
-Moreover, an NPO must utilize its resources (funds, assets, goodwill, equipment etc.) solely for the purpose of promoting its objectives.
+Furthermore, this judgment shines a spotlight on the importance of an NPO acting in accordance with its registered objectives and the fulfillment of those.
+According to the law’s provisions, an NPO must act in accordance with its formal registered objectives and may not perform actions that do not fall within the scope of its objectives.
+Moreover, an NPO must utilize its resources (funds, assets, goodwill, equipment, etc.) solely for the purpose of promoting its objectives.